 That said, choosing the best omega 3 supplement can be a daunting task.
 There are hundreds of different fish oil brands available, and not all of these products accurately state the amounts of important ingredients.

 In this article, we’ll provide a quick overview of omega 3 fatty acids, their benefits, and what to look for when choosing your omega 3 supplement.
-Finally, we’ll give you a review of our top five picks.
+Finally, we’ll give you a review of our top nine picks.

 Don't have time to read the entire review?